Get 80% off your plan for your first 6 months.*

 What is a non-profit organisation?

 Your specific benefits and tax obligations depend on your location.
-In the UK, check with His Majesty's Revenue and Customs (HMRC) and the Charity Commission to understand your entitlements and required non-profit accounting practices.
+In the UK, check with His Majesty's Revenue and Customs (HMRC) and the Charity Commission to understand your entitlements and required non-profit accounting practices, which will soon include a three-tier reporting regime for larger charities.

 Charitable incorporated organisation (CIO)

-This structure is specifically for charities.
-It gives you the protection of a limited company but with simpler reporting requirements, as you only need to register with the Charity Commission.
+A CIO is a legal structure designed specifically for charities.
+It offers the liability protection of a limited company with simpler reporting, as you only register with the Charity Commission rather than both the Charity Commission and Companies House.

 Community interest company (CIC)